Sitecore/Discover-JS-SDK-Starter-kit/README.md

 Events are an important part of the Discover platform.
 The JS SDK automatically fires events it can infer when they happen.
 To register other events, you have to verbosely dispatch them.

-Refer to the [JS SDK documentation](https://doc.sitecore.com/discover/en/developers/discover-js-sdk-for-react/events.html) for details on dispatching events.
+Refer to the [JS SDK documentation](https://doc.sitecore.com/discover/en/developers/discover-js-sdk-for-react/index_en.html?contextId=events) for more about dispatching events.

 ### Monitoring example